First Period After Pregnancy – A Guide for New Moms

 How Long Will Your First Period Last After Giving Birth?

-Your first period may last from five to seven days postpartum, which you may be accustomed to.
+Your 1st period after delivery may last from five to seven days postpartum, which you may be accustomed to.
 However, some women may experience vaginal bleeding for two to three weeks after giving birth.
 If you experience vaginal bleeding for more than ten days, it is recommended that you seek medical advice without further delay.

 How Will You Know If Something Is Wrong With Your Postpartum Period?